 As an Amazon Associate, I earn from qualifying purchases.
 Some of the links in this article are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.

-Good hygiene on the trail isn’t just about comfort—it’s about health.
+Good hygiene on the trail is not just about comfort.
+It is about health.
 Dirt, sweat, and bacteria can lead to rashes, infections, and, let’s be honest, some pretty gnarly smells.

 The Sweat and Grime Battle